stofte/ream-editor/README.md

 TODO
 ----
-- Scopes need to be disposed
+- Session scopes need to be disposed